 The corn, I mean.
 Not Quasimodo’s butt.

-To them, it tasted like the corn they have in Turkey.
+To them, it tasted like the corn from their native Turkey.
 It tasted like home.
 They slathered it in butter and gobbled every bite.

 I tried that Turkish corn once.